Skip to main content

 bridge read README.md --from files

+These examples assume the target directory or database already exists. bridge connect verifies targets by default.
 If you are connecting a database, the flow stays the same:

 bridge connect postgres://localhost:5432/mydb --as db